joordy/ringring/README.md

 ---

+## :computer: Tech-Stack

+The application is build in [Sapper](https://sapper.svelte.dev/).
+Sapper is a framework for building web applications, based on Svelte's technology.
+This ensures that the code is compiled, rather than displayed in a virtual dome.
+Svelte writes code that surgically updates the DOM when your app's state changes.
+The usage of an framework makes it easier to expand the tool with new features, the code could now be extended in an easy way with, for example, a valid login system and multiple datasets.
+I have chosen to work with a framework in order to gain experience with it, for my personal development.

+### Libraries

+#### Chart.js

+To create the data visualizations, I've made use of Chart.js.
+Chart.js is a library that helps plot data inside a chart.
+Its customizable with a bunch of options, and responsive so i

+#### MapBox GL JS

+MapBox is a JavaScript Library that renders interactive maps from vector tiles and online MapBox styles.
+This means you can create a custom style inside the MapBox Editor, and import the style inside your code.
+This allows you to easily add your own twist to the design, making it a perfect match for your project.

+---

 ## :rocket: Install project

 When you already have a connection with [Git](https://formulae.brew.sh/formula/git), and installed [Node Version Manager](https://github.com/nvm-sh/nvm) on your computer you can easily download my project.
 If you haven't already installed these programs, I recommend to do that first.

+### Work on the project

 #### Clone the GitHub repository